This is part of the #STL2039 Action Plan storytelling series in partnership with Humans of St. Louis.

 We shouldn’t be avoiding things because they’re too hard.
 Everyone should be willing to do the hard work to make it through to the other side where it’s better and easier for everyone.

 So doing all of this work in a White institution, from my viewpoint as a person of color, I appreciate the effort.
 I appreciate the conversation.
 I feel safe in my ability to say and do and be direct around these topics.
 I feel equipped to have them in substantive ways.
 And I also have experienced and have assumed that it will eventually get too hard.
 There are times where they’ve already said, “It’s too hard.
 Or, it will be too hard.”
-And that is what frustrates people of color because I can’t speak for everyone, but people I’m in relationships with, we want it to not just be an add-on or an initiative or an activity or the next shinning penny that is being chased around.
-But we also know that, at the end of the day, if you’re in a White organization that has White leadership, maybe you have one person who’s engaged and committed and open, but you’re not going to have a critical mass of them.
+And that is what frustrates people of color.
+Because I can’t speak for everyone, but people I’m in relationships with, we want it to not just be an add-on or an initiative or an activity or the next shinning penny being chased around.
+We also know that, at the end of the day, if you’re in a White organization that has White leadership, maybe you have one person who’s engaged and committed and open, but you’re not going to have a critical mass of them.
 Then what do you do when it gets hard?
-That, for me, just emotionally, when I have the hard days, it’s around that because something got too hard and it’s just frustrating.
+For me, just emotionally when I have the hard days, it’s around that because something got too hard.
+And it’s just frustrating.

-Neal: Also, being a person of color and knowing that this White institution is saying this is something that they care about, you see this as an opportunity to bring forth ideas, and suggestions, and ways to move the organization forward towards what they say that they want to lead into, but then getting that resistance of, for example, something that Stephanie spoke to of, “I don’t know if that’s the way that we should go about doing it.”
+Neal: Also, being a person of color and knowing that this White institution is saying this is something that they care about, you see this as an opportunity to bring forth ideas and suggestions and ways to move the organization forward towards what they say that they want to lead into, but then getting that resistance of, for example, something Stephanie spoke to of, “I don’t know if that’s the way that we should go about doing it.”

 Stephanie: Because they are defining success, right?
 That’s really what it comes down to is who’s defining success?
 And if the White institution is defining it, then is that really serving the people?